Using Rolling Schema Upgrade (HA Cluster)

 Note: DDL statements are applied to nodes one at a time.
 Because of this, the statements must be backwards compatible with the previous schema.

-The following procedure assumes that you are using a generated SQL file to perform the data imports and run MySQL commands.
+- A generated SQL file to perform data imports and run MySQL commands.

-You need the ID for each of your node VMs to run RSU.
+You need the ID for each of your nodes to run a RSU.

-To retrieve node VM IDs, do the following:
+To retrieve the IDs for your nodes, do the following:

 To retrieve your service instance GUID, run the following command: